Powering India with new power generation technologies

-India is the third largest power producing country in the world, with a current installed capacity of around 350 GW as of December 2018.
-Power consumption in India is estimated to grow to 1,894.7 TWh by 2022 owing to increasing per capita usage of electricity in the country.
+India is the third-largest power producing country in the world, with a current installed capacity of around 350 GW as of December 2018.
+Power consumption in India is estimated to grow to 1,894.7 TWh by 2022 owing to the increasing per capita usage of electricity in the country.
 Growing concern towards the environment has resulted in an increase of adoption of green energy solutions into power generation practices.
-Solar, wind, nuclear cell and biomass are the some of the most popular solutions in the renewable energy domain, out of which solar energy has the largest penetration in the country.
+Solar, wind, nuclear cell, and biomass are the some of the most popular solutions in the renewable energy domain, out of which solar energy has the largest penetration in the country.

 Emerging power generation techniques: Renewable energy

 India holds huge potential for renewable energy production.
 The government's target to produce around 175 GW renewable energy by 2022 would radically reduce the country's dependence on fuels, such as oil and coal, and offer other advantages such as environmental protection, local employment opportunities, and investment inflows.
 The government of India is also offering supportive policies, proposed subsidies, and incentives which would continue to help in stimulating the solar and wind power sector in the country.
 The solar and wind verticals in India would continue to gain momentum in the coming years as it strives to fulfill the target of having cumulative solar installed capacity of around 100GW by 2022 and 60GW of wind installed capacity by the end of the same time period.